Open Ravenscar Real-Time Kernel

-The Open Ravenscar Real-Time Kernel (ORK+) is an open-source real-time kernel of reduced size and complexity, which can be used to develop high-integrity real-time applications in a subset of the Ada 2005 language compatible with the Ravenscar Profile, a subset of Ada tasking for high-integrity systems.
+The Open Ravenscar Real-Time Kernel (ORK+) is an open-source real-time kernel of reduced size and complexity, which can be used to develop high-integrity real-time applications in a subset of the Ada 2005 language compatible with the Ravenscar Profile, an Ada tasking profile for high-integrity systems.

 ORK was originally developed under ESA contract, based on Ada 95 and targeted to ERC32 computers.
-The current version, ORK+, supports the Ada 2005 standard, and has been developed as part of UPM's work in the ASSERT project.
+The current version, ORK+, is written in Ada 2005 and runs on bare LEON computer boards and on XtratuM for LEON.

 GNAT/ORK+ for LEON

-ORK+ is integrated with the GNAT GPL 2011 compilation system, developed by AdaCore.
-The kernel and a modified runtime library are packaged together with the compiler and other tools into a comprehensive package .
-This package is avaliable for two differents architectures.
-GNATforLEON compilation chain tools are hosted on PC/GNU Linux workstations, and generate code for LEON2 computer boards.
-GNATforXtratum compilation chain tools are hosted on PC/GNU Linux workstations, and generate code for XTRATUM hypervisor that execute on LEON2 computer boards.
+ORK+ is integrated with the GNAT GPL compilation system, developed by AdaCore.
+The kernel and a modified runtime library are packaged together with the compiler and other tools into a comprehensive package, GNATforLEON. compilation chain tools are hosted on GNU Linux workstations.

 GNAT/ORK+ for XtratuM